Tafara-N/alx-react/0x03-React_component/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x03-React_component`
 - File: task_3/dashboard/src/BodySection/BodySection.test.js, task_3/dashboard/src/BodySection/BodySectionWithMarginBottom.test.js

-7. Create WithLogging HOC
+### 7. Create WithLogging HOC
-mandatory

 We would like to add a way to log to the console every time a component has been mounted and every time it is about to unmount.

-To not repeat the same code everywhere, create a HOC component in task_4/dashboard/src/HOC/WithLogging.js:
+**To not repeat the same code everywhere, create a HOC component in `task_4/dashboard/src/HOC/WithLogging.js`**:

-The component should log to the console Component NAME_OF_THE_WRAPPED_COMPONENT is mounted on componentDidMount() The component should log to the console Component NAME_OF_THE_WRAPPED_COMPONENT is going to unmount on componentWillUnmount() Modify the displayName of the HOC to always display WithLogging(NAME_OF_THE_WRAPPED_COMPONENT) in the React Chrome Extension or for debugging
+- The component should log to the console Component NAME_OF_THE_WRAPPED_COMPONENT is mounted on componentDidMount()
+- The component should log to the console Component NAME_OF_THE_WRAPPED_COMPONENT is going to unmount on componentWillUnmount()
+- Modify the displayName of the HOC to always display WithLogging(NAME_OF_THE_WRAPPED_COMPONENT) in the React Chrome Extension or for debugging
-NAME_OF_THE_WRAPPED_COMPONENT should be the name of the wrapped component or class.
+- NAME_OF_THE_WRAPPED_COMPONENT should be the name of the wrapped component or class.
 If the wrapped element has no name it should default to Component

 **Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x03-React_component`
 - File: `task_4/dashboard/src/HOC/WithLogging.js`